SriyaKan/Drowsiness-Detector/README.md

 # Drowsiness-Detector

 This project implements a drowsiness detection system using computer vision.
-The system aims to detect when a driver is drowsy and alert them to prevent accidents.
+The system aims to detect when a driver is drowsy and alert them to prevent accidents in real-time.

-Table of Contents
-Overview
-Features
-Requirements
-Installation
-Usage
-Contributing
-License
-Acknowledgements
-Overview
 Drowsiness detection is crucial for road safety, as drowsy driving can lead to severe accidents.
-This project utilizes a combination of computer vision techniques and machine learning algorithms to monitor a driver's facial features and detect signs of drowsiness in real-time.

-Features
-Real-time monitoring of the driver's facial features Detection of drowsiness based on eye aspect ratio and mouth aspect ratio Alerts the driver through an alarm when drowsiness is detected Requirements
-Python 3.7+
-OpenCV
-dlib
-imutils
-scipy
 Installation
 Clone the repository: